 As we hinted at above, cool-downs are essential because they help transition your body from working out to normal, everyday activities.

 More specifically, they allow you to return your heart rate to baseline gradually, giving your body less of a shock.
 This is particularly important if you’ve completed a very hard run and got your heart rate up quite a bit.

-In addition, cool-downs also decrease muscle soreness, improve mobility, and enhance recovery because you’re giving your body time to recover.
-This will occur when you stretch so that you don’t deal with build-up of lactic acid, the culprit of muscle cramping and stiffness.
+Cool-downs also decrease muscle soreness, improve mobility, and enhance recovery, because you’re giving your body time to recover.
+That stretching routine you’re supposed to do helps ease the build-up of lactic acid, the culprit of muscle cramping and stiffness.

 Increase Blood Flow

 Without increased blood flow, your blood will pool in the lower parts of your body, not giving your heart and brain the blood they need.
 Cool-downs will avoid this predicament.